 Modern Architecture arrived in Bloomsbury.

 Where old buildings had been, new ones went up.
 No regard was paid to the surrounding area and style – the core tenet of the new architecture to bring discord to the environment rather than harmony.
-Bloomsbury had been famous for its ‘Town Planning’.
+Bloomsbury had been famous for its ‘town planning’.
 Now the new architects actively sought to bring the opposite.

 But even more tragic than this was the widespread demolition of Georgian and Victorian buildings which had hardly or not even at all been damaged by bombs.
-Brunswick Square was reported as ‘minimally damaged’ by bombing – but not one of the Georgian buildings survive there, despite them surviving six years of sustained bombing attacks.
+Brunswick Square was reported as being ‘minimally damaged’ by bombing – but not one of the Georgian buildings survives there, despite them surviving six years of sustained bombing attacks.

 Postwar development attitudes proved far more potent in the destruction of Bloomsbury than the Blitz itself, and it is sad to say that these attitudes are still very much a part of modern development all over the country.

-A fury of developers sought to tear every and any building to the ground and replace them with new buildings, irrespective of their history or value – or indeed, whether a new building was necessary, or even wanted.
+A fury of developers sought to tear every and any building to the ground and replace them with new ones, irrespective of their history or value – or indeed, whether a new building was necessary, or even wanted.
 It reached a climax during the sixties when Euston’s famous Doric Arch was demolished for no apparent reason – despite a huge public outcry and an appeal to the Prime Minister – and St Pancras Station itself was touted for demolition.

 The demolition of the Doric Arch marked a turning point in this wanton destruction, and despite its loss, it has become somewhat of a symbol of how not to go about development, and did much at the time to raise awareness of the value of old buildings.

-In response to this destruction sprang up conservation movements, eventually backed by the Government.
+In response to this destruction sprang up conservation movements, eventually backed by the government.
 Buildings could become ‘listed’ which in theory protected them from demolition or unsympathetic alteration.
-Conservation Areas came into existence – areas which would require special consideration for any type of alteration – even altering a tree – and local government would be forced to only permit development if it ‘preserved or enhanced the special character of the area’.
+Conservation areas came into existence: areas which would require special consideration for any type of alteration – even altering a tree – and local government would be forced to only permit development if it ‘preserved or enhanced the special character of the area’.

 But by then, much of the damage had already been done.
 Many of the outstanding buildings from our history had been razed to the ground, and discordant and often just plain shoddy buildings had replaced them.

 Destruction and defacement seemed to cease.
 Relatively influential societies like the Victorian Society and Georgian Society sprang up.
-Conservation Area Committees were formed and new legislation ensured that their voices would be heard.
+Conservation area committees were formed and new legislation ensured that their voices would be heard.